 The numbers of springs inside each mattress don’t determine the firmness or comfort rating of the bed, instead it’s the quality of the springs.

-Pocket sprung mattresses don’t conform to body shape like either the latex or memory foam, this might be advantageous to you, it will definitely be cooler but won’t give your spine as much support.
+Pocket sprung mattresses don’t conform to body shape like either the latex or memory foam, this might be advantageous to you; it will definitely be cooler but won’t give your spine and bump as much support.

 To top it off